korobi/Korobi/source/channel/commands/reminders.rst

 -------------

 You can remind other users on the same channel by using the :code:`-w` flag followed by the target's name.
-For example :code:`.remind -w SupaHam 1m You're still SupaHam` will set a reminder by you for user SupaHam that will execute a minute later.
+For example :code:`.remind -w SupaHam 1m You're still SupaHam` will set a reminder by you for the user SupaHam that will be sent a minute later.